FrancesReagan/FrancesReagan/README.md

 🎓 B.S. in Biology | Starting Master's in Data Science, January 2026
 💡 Focused on AI/ML applications in education

-**Starting January 2026:** Beginning my Master's in Data Science/Machine Learning.
-I'll be combining software engineering with machine learning to build intelligent EdTech products - recommendation systems for learning paths, predictive models for learner success, and AI-powered features that adapt to how people actually learn.
+**Starting September 2026:** Beginning my Master's in Data Science/Machine Learning.
+I'll be combining software engineering with machine learning to build intelligent EdTech products - recommendation systems for learning paths, predictive models for learner success, and AI-powered features that adapt to student learning styles.
 My goal is to master both building the models and the applications that use them.

 ---